You are invited to watch the film the week of January 24.

 CineCulture is a film series provided as a service to Fresno State campus students, faculty, and staff, and community.
-CineCulture is also offered as a 3 unit academic course (MCJ 179, Fall Schedule # 73279) in the Mass Communication and Journalism Department.
-CineCulture fulfills General Education Integration Area Multicultural International (MI).CineCulture Club promotes cultural awareness through film and post-screening discussions.
+CineCulture is also offered as a 3 unit academic course (MCJ 179) in the Mass Communication and Journalism Department.
+CineCulture fulfills General Education Integration Area Multicultural International (MI).
+For students entering Fresno State Fall 2018, the course satisfies a university graduation requirement.

-For further information about CineCulture contact:
+For further information about CineCulture: https://cineculture.csufresno.edu/

 Contact: Dr. Mary Husain (Instructor & Club Adviser) at email@example.com

 Click here, select “View All Giving Opportunities,” then click “Other,” and type in “CineCulture.”